dany134/Blog/Readme.md

 ## Navigate to Blog.API folder and run the app.
 ## `dotnet run`
 ## Another way to run the app is with Visual Studio.
-## The app will start on port and http://localhost:5000
+## The app will start on port http://localhost:5000
 #### http://localhost:5000/swagger for API documentation
 #### The SQLite DB is located in the Blog.API folder named blogs if
 #### it were to cause any problems you can delete it and start the project